The second largest eigenvalues of some Cayley graphs on alternating groups: The second largest eigenvalues of and

-Recall that the extended alternating group graph is defined as $EAG_n=Cay(A_n,T_2)$, where $T_2=\{(1,i,j),(1,j,i)\mid 2\leq i<j\leq n\}$.
-Clearly, $EAG_n$ is connected and $(n-1)(n-2)$-regular.
-In this section, we focus on determining the adjacency spectral gap of $EAG_n$.
-Also, the main idea is to find some suitable equitable partition of $EAG_n$ which contains some blocks such that the induced subgraph of $EAG_n$ on them are isomorphic to $EAG_{n-1}$.
-This ensure that we can prove the main result by induction on $n$.
+Recall that the complete alternating group graph is defined as $CAG_n=\mathrm{Cay}(A_n,T_3)$, where $T_3=\{(i,j,k),(i,k,j)\mid 1\leq i<j<k\leq n\}$ is the set of all $3$-cycles in $S_n$.
+In this section, we mainly focus on determining the second largest eigenvalue of $CAG_n$.
+The main idea is to find some suitable equitable partition so that we can decompose the edge set of $CAG_n$ into that of $n$ copies of $CAG_{n-1}$ and that of the extended alternating group graph $EAG_{n}=\mathrm{Cay}(A_n,T_2)$, where $T_2=\{(1,i,j),(1,j,i)\mid 2\leq i<j\leq n\}$ is the set of $3$-cycles in $S_n$ moving $1$, which ensures that the way of induction could be used to find the second largest eigenvalue of $CAG_n$.
+For this reason, we first need to consider the same problem for the graph $EAG_n$, and again, the main method depends on finding some suitable equitable partition to decompose the edge set of $EAG_n$.

 For $1\leq i,j\leq n$, we define